-What Is A “Dynamic” DCF Model?
+What Is A “Dynamic” or reverse DCF Model?

 Our DCF models do not rely on static forecast horizons such as 5 or 10 years as do traditional DCF models.
 Our models are dynamic, which means we calculate multiple DCF values for the stock based on multiple forecast horizons.
 The key to this approach is a terminal value in each forecast horizon that assumes zero growth (e.g. NOPAT/WACC not WACC-g) after the forecast horizon.
 Rather than trying to capture all the future growth in cash flows in a static time frame (e.g. 5 years), our models calculate the value attributable to shareholders over 100 forecast periods.

 List of Inputs for Our “Dynamic” DCF Model

 Here’s the list of the forecasting inputs for our models and how we derive our default estimates.
 Note that all of our models enable clients to change these inputs and create (and compare) as many future cash flow scenarios as they wish.